zilxen/MathGen/README.md

 # MathGen
 Final work in first year of middle school

-First version was deleted by hackers from my cloud  and backup on flash drive was not able to load properly, that just my luck, so this is my second version.
+First version was lost, so this is my second attempt.
+I think its pretty good, except for the goto's.
-Total work time: 48 to 60 hours
+Total work time: roughly about week and half

-OpenSource
+Feel free to try it, although it will be broken, because some things that I didn't finish at time...